AwsGeek/lightsail-efs/README.md

 ## 1. Peer the Lightsail VPC with the default VPC

 Lightsail can use VPC peering to connect to other AWS services.
-VPC peering creates a network connection between the Lightsail VPC and the region's default VPC, providing a secure communication link that allows Lightsail instances to access other AWS services.
+The Lightsail VPC peer command creates a network connection between the Lightsail VPC and the region's default VPC, providing a secure communication link that allows Lightsail instances to access other AWS services in the default VPC.

-Peer the Lightsail and default VPCs using the  [peer-vpc](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lightsail/peer-vpc.html) command.
+Peer the Lightsail and default VPCs using the Lightsail [peer-vpc](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lightsail/peer-vpc.html) command.
 Use ```jq``` to extract the ```<Lightsail VPC ID>``` and ```<Default VPC ID>``` for later use.

 ```
 $ aws lightsail peer-vpc | jq -r '.operation.resourceName, .operation.operationDetails'